-Rule 121.953(b)(8) states that one of the elements required by the Director when assessing an application for EDTO authorisation is the 'EDTO specific' training package.
+Rule 121.953(b)(8) states that one of the elements required by the Director when assessing an application for EDTO authorisation is the "EDTO specific" training package.
 This must be applicable to the EDTO and maximum diversion time proposed.
-Dispatch training will require a programme that addresses the preparation, planning, and flight following requirements.
-The below topics are required, but not to the same degree of type-specific operational detail that flight crew require.
+Dispatch training will require a programme that addresses the preparation, planning, and flight following requirements: the topics listed below are required, but not to the same degree of type-specific operational detail that flight crew require.